 Use a homework timer.
-A timer can help keep homework on track and give your child a better sense of time.
+A timer can help keep homework on track and give kids a better sense of time.
 There are many types of timers to choose from.
-For instance, if your child is distracted by sounds, a ticking kitchen timer may not be the ideal choice.
+For instance, if a child is distracted by sounds, a ticking kitchen timer may not be the ideal choice.
 Instead, try an hourglass timer or one that vibrates.
 There are also

 homework timer apps

 you can program for each subject.
 (Don’t forget that your phone probably has a built-in timer, too.)

 Developing good study skills can be a challenge.
 Most kids need to be taught how to study effectively, or they may spin their wheels without getting much done.

 The challenge: Recalling information

 Some kids study for hours but still have trouble retaining information.
 When it comes time for the test, it may seem like they haven’t done their homework.

 How you can help: Make sure kids study in a medium that’s a good fit.
 For example, some kids have a hard time processing and understanding verbal or written information.
 They may be better at remembering visual information, like maps or graphs.

 It’s important for kids to know how to ask for help when they need it.
 But they also need to learn how to become independent learners.
 Eventually, kids will have to do homework without your help.